OpenQDev/OpenQ-Careers/engineering/README.md

 ### Nice to Haves
 *AKA The things it would be cool for you to already know, but if not, we'll teach you!*

+👌 Familiarity with tRPC

+👌 Familiarity with GitHub's API

 👌 Familiarity with open source and collaborating with decentralized teams of contributors

-👌 Familiarity with Apollo Client

-👌 Familiarity with GitHub's API

-👌 Familiarity with Chrome extensions

-👌 Understanding of OAuth 2 (it's how we integrate with GitHub, and soon other platforms)

 ### Ready?